rurigi-waweru/dsfpt10-p4-01-dsc-k-nearest-neighbors-knn-intro/README.md

 ## K-means

 While outside the scope of this section, it is worth mentioning the related K-means algorithm which uses similar principles as KNN but serves as an unsupervised learning clustering algorithm.
-In the K-means algorithm, K represents the number of clusters rather then the number of neighbors.
-Unlike KNN, K-means is an iterative algorithm which repeats until convergence.
+In the K-means algorithm, K represents the number of clusters rather than the number of neighbors.
+Unlike KNN, K-means is an iterative algorithm that repeats until convergence.
 Nonetheless, its underlying principle is the same, in that it groups data points together using a distance metric in order to create homogeneous groupings.

 ## Summary

 In this brief lesson, you were introduced to the KNN algorithm.
-From here, you'll jump straight to the details of KNN, practice coding your own implementation and then get an introduction to use pre-built tools within scikit-learn for KNN.
+From here, you'll jump straight to the details of KNN, practice coding your own implementation, and then get an introduction to using pre-built tools within scikit-learn for KNN.